-Shaheen is the author of several books including The TV Arab (1984), Guilty: Hollywood’s Verdict on Arabs after 9/11 (2008), and the award-winning Reel Bad Arabs: How Hollywood Vilifies a People (2001, 2009), which the Media Education Foundation produced as a documentary in 2006.
-He has served as an Oxford Research Scholar and as a consultant for the Los Angeles Commission on Human Relations, the Justice Department’s Civil Rights Division, and New Y ork City’s Commission on Civil Rights.
+Shaheen wrote several books including The TV Arab (1984), Guilty: Hollywood’s Verdict on Arabs after 9/11 (2008), and the award-winning Reel Bad Arabs: How Hollywood Vilifies a People (2001, 2009), which the Media Education Foundation produced as a documentary in 2006.
+He served as an Oxford Research Scholar and as a consultant for the Los Angeles Commission on Human Relations, the Justice Department’s Civil Rights Division, and New Y ork City’s Commission on Civil Rights.

 To learn more about the contents of the Jack G. Shaheen Collection on Arabs in U.S. Film and Television, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives and Asian/Pacific/American Institute at NYU, view the survey report conducted by our Graduate Scholars in A/PA Archives.
 A finding aid for the collection is in process.

 A is for Arab: Stereotypes in U.S. Popular Culture, a traveling exhibition featuring items from the Jack G. Shaheen Collection